Chia seeds (UK): simple shortlist

 White chia seeds

-OptionalSimilar use; pick based on preference and price.
+OptionalSimilar use; choose based on preference and price.

 - Similar nutrition